week 1 theme

 For virtually all of us, our minds aren’t going to be perfectly still.
 There will be thoughts, sometimes a lot of them, and sometimes some really nasty thoughts along with lovely ones.
 Don’t worry about any of this.
 Our goal is not to block thoughts or annihilate them.
-Our goal is to develop a more spacious relationship to them, so that we can choose which to act on without being driven by the sheer force of habit.
-We see we can cultivate balance no matter what is appearing.
+Our goal is to develop a more spacious relationship to all of them so that we can choose which thoughts to act on without being driven by the sheer force of habit.

 It’s a good period of experimentation, as there will be several techniques offered.
 You can see which seems right for you to pursue.
-Then we’re going to build mindfulness of the body and mindfulness of emotions and thoughts on this foundation of greater stability, centeredness and concentration.
+Then we’re going to build mindfulness of the body and mindfulness of emotions and thoughts on this foundation of greater stability and centeredness from concentration.

 Sometimes, even though it is just a few minutes each day, it can be surprisingly hard to find the time to sit.
-This too is a circumstance where it is important not to dwell in feelings of failure, but instead realize it as another time we can let go and, with kindness towards ourselves, begin again.
-One of the reasons we are doing this together is that the group can become a community of support, and we can increasingly enjoy this support as we go forward.
-I’ve seen in past years that ire ally does become a beautiful community, and I hope you take advantage of that.
+This, too, is a circumstance where it is important not to dwell in feelings of failure, but instead, realize it as another time we can let go and, with kindness towards ourselves, begin again.
+One of the reasons we are doing this together is that the group can become a community of support, and we can enjoy this support as we go forward.

 WORKING WITH THE UNINVITED THOUGHT